 The EDPRS energy sector objectives are increasing access to energy, a sustainable tariff structure, diversification of energy resources, and security and strengthening of institutional framework and institutional capacity.
-Two main targets and indicators related to electricity generation capacity and numbers of electricity connections were defined for the period of the 'EDPRS.
+Two main targets and indicators related to electricity generation capacity and numbers of electricity connections were defined for the period of the EDPRS.

-4.3.1 Dwelling characteristics
+4.2.1 Dwelling characteristics

 Figure 4.5 describes the construction material used for flooring by district.
-It shows that Muhanga district is ranked 13th country-wide by percentage of households with a cement floor (14.4%).
-Beaten earth is used by the majority of the district's population (80%).
+It shows that 83% of households in Rusizi district use beaten earth as flooring.
+Only 12.8% of households have a cement floor, which is even lower than the national level (17%).